MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-05-tlol-part-5-data-extraction.markdown

 Before I attempted to extract information from replay files, I needed to know how many observations I was likely to need to gain useful information from the files.
-The issue with the current API provided by Riot is that the information is only accurate down to 60 seconds, which makes it useless from a game playing AI perspective.
+The issue with the current API provided by Riot is that the information is only provided at a maximum resolution of 60 seconds, which makes it useless from a game playing AI perspective.
 However, this doesn't tell us what resolution of data is required to create the League AI.
 So, where can we find out this information?
 Early on, I decided to look towards the OpenAI